Understanding AuDHD and ADHD

 How can AuDHD traits manifest differently in women compared to ADHD?

 Women with AuDHD often mask their traits, leading to late diagnoses.
-They might experience emotional sensitivity, intense special interests, and the challenges of navigating social situations and sensory sensitivities differently than those with ADHD alone.
+They may experience emotional sensitivity, intense special interests, and unique challenges with social situations and sensory sensitivities.

 What resources are available for women looking to understand AuDHD and ADHD better?